Sullivan Ballou: Letter

 The letter was said to have been found in Ballou's trunk after he died.
 It was reclaimed and personally delivered to Ballou's widow by the Governor of Rhode Island, William Sprague, after the governor had personally gone to Virginia a year later to reclaim effects of dead Rhode Island soldiers.

 Media

 The letter was featured prominently in Ken Burns' 1990 award-winning documentary The Civil War, where an abridged version was read by Paul Roebling in a pairing with Jay Ungar's musical piece "Ashokan Farewell".

+The letter is the inspiration for the song "Sarah" in Frank Wildhorn's musical The Civil War.

 The letter is also the inspiration for the song "Dearest Sarah" by the band Goodnight, Texas.

 John Kander set selections from the letter in his song “A Letter from Sullivan Ballou.”

 The letter was the inspiration for the World of Warcraft quest "Sully Balloo's Letter" for the Alliance faction.
-The letter must be delivered to his widow, Sara Balloo.
+The letter must be delivered to Balloo's widow, Sara Balloo.